Skip to main content

 Advantages of concentration measurement

-Unlike viscosity measurements, concentration measurements are less susceptible to interference factors.
-They offer a direct measurement of monomer concentration and are not dependent on the physical properties of the polymers.
+Unlike viscosity measurement, concentration measurements are less susceptible to interfering factors.
+They provide a direct measurement of monomer concentration and are not dependent on the physical properties of the polymers.
 This leads to more accurate and reliable data on the progress of polymerization.

 Processes

-Polymerization can occur through various reaction mechanisms, with monomers reacting to form longer chains or branched structures, the macromolecules.
+Polymerization can occur through various reaction mechanisms, where the monomers react to form longer chains or branched structures, the macromolecules.
 Polymerizations are classified according to the reaction mechanism into:

-In the following description, this is explained exemplarily for the emulsion polymerization of styrene-butadiene latex.
-The determination of parameters such as concentration, degree of polymerization, etc. is carried out analogously in the other types of polymerization.
+In the following description, this is explained as an example for the emulsion polymerization of styrene-butadiene latex.
+The determination of parameters such as concentration, degree of polymerization, etc., is analogous in the other types of polymerization.

 Emulsion polymerization of styrene-butadiene latex for the reaction system